nya3jp/tast/docs/overview.md

 ### Test bundles

-Test bundles are executables consisting of compiled tests, along with code for running them and reporting results back to a test runner.
+Test bundles consist of executables and their associated data files (internal data files + external data link files).
+Test bundle executables are composed of compiled tests along with code for running them and reporting results back to a test runner.
 Bundles exist so that test code can be checked into other (probably non-public) repositories.

 The default local and remote bundles, consisting of Chrome OS tests, are named `cros` and are checked into the [tast-tests repository].